Before using emu oil, it is important to understand what it is used for and what possible health benefits it has.

 - Vitamin A: An antioxidant and essential nutrient, vitamin A is an excellent skin tonic, often found in topical anti-aging creams.

 - Additional compounds like carotenoids, flavones, polyphenols, tocopherol, and phospholipids.

-Women who are pregnant or breastfeeding should talk to their doctor before taking emu oil by mouth.
+Women who are pregnant or breastfeeding should talk to their doctor before using emu oil.
 It is important to consult a doctor about the possible uses of emu oil and if it will affect a pregnancy.

 Emu oil is available for purchase online, but you should check first with a health care provider to ensure it is suitable for you to use.